-As one of the world’s very first and pioneering Gay and Inclusive rugby clubs, we were originally established back in 1999 by gay men who wanted to play rugby in an LGBT-Friendly environment with zero tolerance to homophobia.
+As one of the world’s very first Inclusive Rugby clubs, we were established back in 1999 by men who wanted to play rugby in an LGBT-friendly environment with a zero tolerance of homophobia.

-Thanks to pioneers like our founders and The Kings Cross Steelers, The Washington Renegades and San Francisco Fog, the world of rugby (and the world!) has come on leaps and bounds since then in terms of LGBT rights and equality.
+Thanks to pioneers like our founders, The Kings Cross Steelers and others, the world of rugby (and the world!) has come on leaps and bounds since then, in terms of LGBT rights and equality.

-We continue to exist to lower the barriers that lots of LGBT and straight players of any gender still face when trying to take part in team sport and are proud that we continue to help people play the game we all love – regardless of the sex of the person they choose to love.
+We continue to exist to lower the barriers that lots of players of any sexuality or gender still face when trying to take part in team sport and are proud that we continue to help people play the game we all love – regardless of the sex of the person they choose to love.

 Our aim is to maximize a player’s potential through DEVELOPMENT and GROWTH, on and off the pitch.

-Pre-season: The players train in August on Monday evenings to improve individual fitness circa 7:15pm at Sale Sports Club, M33 2DE.
-Ask for details.
+Pre-season: Our Rugby Union players train in August on Wednesday evenings to improve individual fitness circa 7:15pm at Sale Sports Club, M33 2DE.

-In season: When the competitive season begins we tail off fitness sessions at the end of August and revert to practising on Wednesday evenings at circa 7:15pm at Sale Sports Club and playing games on a Saturday afternoon – Usually, kicking off at 3pm (or 2.15pm in the winter months when the clocks change) throughout the regular season of September to April.
+In season: When the competitive season begins, fitness sessions tail off and revert to Rugby Training Sessions on Wednesday evenings at circa 7:15pm at Sale Sports Club and playing games on a Saturday afternoon – Usually, kicking off at 3pm (or 2.15pm in the winter months when the clocks change) throughout the regular season of September to April.

-The 1XV squad is made up of 22- 26 players who play competitive rugby in Division 3 South of the Halbro North West Intermediate Leagues (equivalent RFU level 10).
+The 1XV squad is made up of 22- 26 players who play competitive rugby in Division 4 East of the Halbro North West Intermediate Leagues (equivalent RFU level 11).
 The 1sts play 26 league fixtures throughout the season against local rugby clubs in the Manchester and Liverpool area.